Amelia, Ohio

-Amelia is an census-designated place (CDP) and former village in Pierce and Batavia townships in Clermont County, Ohio, United States.
+Amelia is a census-designated place (CDP) and former village in Pierce and Batavia townships in Clermont County, Ohio, United States.
 The population was 12,575 at the 2020 census.
 Amelia incorporated in 1900, but in November 2019, residents voted to dissolve the village over the imposition of a local income tax.
 Amelia is the most populous village in state history to be dissolved and the first to be partitioned between two townships.
 The Amelia CDP was created by the United States Census Bureau in 2020 and covers an area slightly larger than the previous village boundaries.